- Michael Bowes QC +

 Richard Hitchcock QC has broad experience of acting as adviser and advocate in the commercial sphere.
-In recent years his practice has become principally focused in four complimentary areas: Banking and Financial Services; Occupational Pension Schemes; Civil Fraud and Financial Professional...
+In recent years his practice has become principally focused in five complimentary areas: Trusts and Occupational Pension Schemes; Commercial Chancery; Civil Fraud; Banking and Financial Services and...

 Marc Willems QC